 This research takes a case study in Grobogan Regency, Central Java Province, Indonesia.
-The district was used as a case study location because it is one of the districts with a poor population percentage of more than 11%; the average percentage of poor people in districts in Central Java Province is 10%.
-In fact, this district is very close to the capital of Central Java Province, namely Semarang.
+The district was used as a case study location because it is one of the districts with a poor population percentage of more than 11%; the average per [13] age of poor people in districts in Central Java Province is 10%.
+In fact, this district is very close to the car of the districts in Central Java Province, namely Semarang.
 The location of the districts in Central Java Province can be seen in Figure 7.